canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 Note that if you want to override some of these settings, you can extend the `Default` class accordingly.

-Alternatively you can also use auto-inference using the `kubectl` command via
+Alternatively you can also use auto-inference using the `kubectl` command via:

 ```python
 from spark8t.services import KubeInterface